 Just as Nathan had, Devin set aside his cup of coffee before leaning forward.
 “I dare say you would find doing so wouldn’t be as easy as the people who gave you those orders expect, for the men and women who stand with me with me are just as determined to see this through to the end as I am.”

-“If what I have been told about the composition of your command is any where near accurate, I have no doubt it will be difficult, and bloody.”
+“If what I have been told about the composition of your command is anywhere near accurate, I have no doubt it will be difficult, and bloody.”

 “I expect it would be,” Devin stated laconically.